SINGERS AND THEIR SONGS

 For in the days of David and Asaph of old there were chiefs of the singers, and songs of praise and thanksgiving to God.

 Name after name after name!
-It’s for sure that God treats each individual as VIP’s (very important people).
+It’s for sure that God treats each individual as a VIP (very important person).
 Let us always do the same and rejoice that each of us are the object of God’s attention.
 This knowledge of God’s care will put a song in our hearts and in our mouths.
-This was the case in Jerusalem as we read in today’s reading.
+This was the case in Jerusalem as we saw in today’s reading.
 Seven times the words “songs” or “singers” are mentioned.
 King David and Asaph, the Minister of Music, had left at least 150 songs (Psalms) for the worshippers of God.

 As was suggested in yesterday’s blog, we may want to continue to compile a list of all the good things God has done for us.
 Then review the list each day.
 Try composing a song about God’s blessings!
 Our songs may be sung by others if we publish them, but chances are that it’s just between God and us.
 God is the most important audience we will ever sing to.